 5. Offer good (secondary) employment benefits

 Young people and low-skilled workers are particularly likely to change jobs quickly and often.
 This is because they tend to see work as an exchange of time for money, rather than a means of personal development.
 With a competitive salary and good secondary employment benefits, you can retain staff in this group.
-But a competitive salary and good secondary employment benefits are actually important at every layer of an organization if you want to keep people engaged and motivated.
+But a competitive salary and good secondary employment benefits are actually important at every layer of an organisation if you want to keep people engaged and motivated.

 You’ll already be all too familiar with the standard employment benefits: Plenty of vacation days, bonuses, travel allowances, free lunches, and a company phone.
 So, let us inspire you with a selection of more unorthodox secondary employment benefits from other companies: